kean/Nuke/Documentation/NukeUI.docc/AnimatedImages.md

 **Let it respond to pressure.** A player shrinks its buffer to the minimum on a memory warning, and refills as playback continues.
 The window it was sized for comes back a minute later, or sooner if the app is backgrounded and returns – a warning arrives while the app is active, on the screen the animation is on, so waiting for a trip to the background would cost an animation that is up all session a decode per frame for the rest of it. ``AnimatedImagePlayer/reduceMemoryUsage()`` shrinks it on demand.

-A player nobody is watching gives its window back too. ``AnimatedImageView`` sets ``AnimatedImagePlayer/keepsFullBuffer`` to `false` when it pauses because it left its window, so the animations a list has scrolled past cost two frames each rather than a budget each.
+A player nobody is watching gives its window back too. ``AnimatedImageView`` sets ``AnimatedImagePlayer/keepsFullBuffer`` to `false` when it pauses because it left its window, so the animations a list has scrolled past cost two frames each rather than a budget each – and what they give back goes to the ones that are on screen.
 Playback paused in place keeps its frames: resuming shouldn't stall.

-Every budget here is per player, though – there is nothing global about it, and a screen with twenty animations can hold twenty of them at once, which is the reason downsampling is the first lever on this list and not the last.
+Memory is bounded either way, but a screen full of animations that is over the pool's limit pays for it in decoding rather than in bytes: every window is a share, the smaller windows slide, and the frames behind them are decoded again on every loop.
+Downsampling is the first lever on this list because it is the one that makes the frames small enough for the shares to hold whole animations.
 The decoding is at least kept out of the way: a player decodes one frame at a time, and every frame except the one the animation is actually waiting on is decoded at `.utility`, so a grid of animations reading ahead queues behind the app's own work rather than beside it.

+Frames are not shared between players.
+Two views playing the same animation decode it twice and hold it twice; what the pool bounds is the total.

 ## Controlling Playback